 A lot of the bro science out there will lead you to believe that you need to consume 1g of protein for every pound of body weight.
 So, if you’re a 150lb female, you’ll need to consume 150 grams of protein each day.
 That’s equivalent to eating five large chicken breasts every day!

 This is where supplement companies come in.
 No one wants to eat five or more chicken breasts every day, so companies offer you protein supplements.
 This way you can get thirty grams of protein (similar to one chicken breast) in a convenient smoothie or shake.
-Unfortunately, protein supplements offer an easy means for you to consume too much protein.
+Unfortunately, protein supplements make it very easy to consume too much protein.
 It’s much easier to consume five smoothies in a day than five chicken breasts.

-When you combine a decrease in dietary carbohydrates – like most diets advocate – and increase protein to extreme levels, gluconeogenesis is probable.
+If you eat fewer carbohydrates and increase protein to extreme levels, gluconeogenesis is probable.
 If your blood sugar was imbalanced when you were eating more carbohydrates, your new high protein diet might not help the situation.

 A healthy protein intake that helps to balance your blood sugar is 0.6-1g of protein per pound of lean body mass.
 Going back to the 150lb female example, let’s say she has twenty percent body fat, meaning she has a lean body mass of 120lbs.
 Therefore, her protein intake should be somewhere between 72 and 120 grams of protein each day.

-FYI: the human brain weighs ~2lbs but consumes roughly 20% of your daily calories.
+FYI: the human brain consumes roughly 20% of your daily calories.
 That’s about 400 calories every day!